zour0005/Custom-CSS-Framework/README.md

 To customize the framework's theme, modify the variables in the `_variables.scss` file.

-NOTE: Due I don't have a team for this project, the other two (Theme) elements are
+NOTE: Due I don't have a team for this project, I added two other new elemets for the (Theme) and one other new elemnt for the (Utilities):

 - Colours
 - Fonts.